fredrikfritte/solus/README.md

   _Turtl lets you take notes, bookmark websites, and store documents for sensitive projects._

-- slsk
+- gbml

-  _Steam Linux Swiss Knife - A backup utility and database for Linux Steam games._
+  _Gaming Backup Multitool for Linux - Backup utility and database for Linux Steam games._

 - notejot